dsa-ou/m269-installer/docs/README.md

 On **Windows**, the installation creates a desktop shortcut named `M269-start`.
 When you double click this shortcut, a PowerShell window opens where Jupyter writes its log messages.
-Then your browser opens the Jupyter dashboard, listing the contents of your M269 folder.
+Then your browser opens JupyterLab, listing the contents of your M269 folder.
-If there’s a message about migrating to Notebook 7, click "don’t show anymore".
 You can now continue reading Section 1.3 of the book to learn how to use Jupyter.

 On **Linux** and **macOS**, you must [use the software from the terminal](use.md).